Arash-Bakhtiary/Python-Programming-Course-HackYourFuture-Organisation/README.md

 ## Prerequisites

-This course has no prerequisites.
-However, having familiarity with other programming languages can aid in your comprehension of Python.
+This course has no strict prerequisites.
+However, having familiarity with basic programming concepts or experience in other programming languages can aid in your comprehension of Python.
+Some helpful background knowledge might include:

+Understanding of basic programming concepts like variables, loops, and conditionals.
+Experience working with any programming language, even at a beginner level.
+Basic problem-solving skills and logical thinking.
+Having said that, this course is designed to be accessible to complete beginners as well, so don't worry if you're new to programming.

 ## Preparation